greenelab/covid19-review/.github/ISSUE_TEMPLATE/new-diag-study-template.md

 ##### Are there any other relevant details about the study design?

 Depending on how individuals are chosen, the test may be biasing towards more sick or less sick individuals or very clear-cut positive/negative cases.
+Any factors that would influence this bias should be included here.

 ### Test conduct:

 #### How were tests performed?

-Describe technical details of assays used, when measurements were taken and by whom etc for both the new and standard tests.
+Describe technical details of assays used, when measurements were taken and by whom, etc. for both the new and standard tests.

 ### Test Assessment

-#### Describe how individuals are classified as positive or negative eg if a threshold is used.
+#### Describe how individuals are classified as positive or negative, e.g. if a threshold is used.

 #### Is there evidence that the test is precise/reproducible when repeated more than once?